Manfred Wörner: Secretary-General of NATO (1988-1994)

-In December 1987, the 16 members of NATO elected Wörner Secretary General.
+In December 1987, the 16 members of NATO elected Wörner as Secretary General.
 He was the first German to be appointed to that position.
 Resigning from his post in the German government, he took office on 1 July 1988.

 An address given by Wörner in 1990 to the Bremer Tabak Collegium became a subject of a controversy when Vladimir Putin cited it in his 2007 speech at 43rd Munich Conference on Security Policy to claim that NATO made a promise not to expand eastward after the end of the Cold War.

 Wörner executed his duties as NATO Secretary General despite severe illness and until his death from colorectal cancer in 1994.
 He is buried at the cemetery of Hohenstaufen nearby Göppingen.

 Personal life

-In December 1972 Wörner married Anna-Maria Caesar.
+In December 1972, Wörner married Anna-Maria Caesar.
 From 1982 until his death he was married with Elfie Wörner, née Reinsch (1941–2006).